 Amtrak runs one westbound and one eastbound train each day out of the recently-restored Union Depot in downtown Saint Paul.
 Union Depot is just a few blocks west of our visitor center.
 Learn more about Amtrak's Empire Builder and the Union Depot at their respective websites.

 MetroTransit provides mass transit services throughout the metropolitan area.
 Bus service is especially convenient to locations and activities near the downtown areas of Minneapolis and St. Paul.
 MetroTransit also operates light rail service near the Mississippi River.
 To plan your trip, check out our interactive Mississippi River Trip Planner.

 Hiking and Biking

 There are numerous trails along the Mississippi River that provide connections to places of interest, many of which are easily explored on foot or by bicycle.
-If you don't own a bicycle, you can rent a Nice Ride bicycle from one of the numerous stations located around the Twin Cities.
+If you don't own a bicycle, you can rent a bike from Nice Ride Minnesota whose bike rental locations are found around the Twin Cities.
+Learn more through our Bike Share program.
 Use the Mississippi River Companion as a guide for getting started on hiking or biking the many miles of trails within the bike-friendly cities of Minneapolis and St. Paul.

 The Mississippi National River and Recreation Area visitor center is located in the lobby of the Science Museum of Minnesota.
 (There is no admission fee to the visitor center, but there may be a parking fee on most days.)
 The visitor center is a good place to get started with your visit to the Mississippi National River and Recreation Area.
 There are, however, many visitor centers, parks, and other places of interest that line the entire 72 miles of river that comprise the Mississippi National River and Recreation Area.
 Check out Places to Go page for directions to specific attractions within the park.
 If you know what you would like to do, check out our Things to Do page for particular activities by subject area or by season.